-Select a sample to contain 20-160 g of the dithiocarbamate.
+Select a sample to contain 20-160 gm of the dithiocarbamate.
 Transfer the sample to the 500 mL distillation flask of the decomposition absorption train.
 Add 10 mL lead acetate solution to the first absorption tower, 12.5 mL Vile's reagent to the second tower and 200 mL water to distillation flask and digest as described in e (iii).

-Prepare the solution of the evolved carbon disulphide according to the procedure described in e (iii) and measure the absorbance as described in e (vi).
+Prepare the solution of the evolved carbon disulphide according to the procedure described as above and measure the absorbance as described above.